 - PicoWay Resolve – This fractional laser uses picosecond pulses to treat skin lesions on a broad range or skin types for the effective and efficient removal of melisma.
 This gentle laser treatment improves pigmentation with no downtime and fast, noticeable results.

 - Chemical Peels – Kitagawa Dermatology offers a wide range of chemical peels that safely and effectively treat unwanted pigmentation.
 Peels often leave the skin red and peeling during the first few days after application, but can achieve amazing results after just one session.
-Follow-up peels for melasma treatment may be schedule for any remaining hyperpigmentation.
+Follow-up peels for melasma treatment may be scheduled for any remaining hyperpigmentation.

 - Combination Treatments – For thorough, long-lasting results, we recommend combining a series of the most effective dermatologic melasma treatments over a period of months in addition to a daily skincare regimen rich in antioxidants, SPF, and lightening agents, such as hydroquinone or non-hydroquinone-based products.